EURAP is a prospective observational study of pregnancies with antiepileptic drugs (AEDs).

 All women taking antiepileptic drugs at conception are eligible for inclusion whether the indication for treatment is epilepsy or other disorders.
 To avoid selection bias, only pregnancies enrolled before foetal outcome is known and within week 16 of gestation contribute to the prospective study.

 All women taking antiepileptic drugs at conception are eligible for inclusion whether the indication for treatment is epilepsy or other disorders.
 Recruitment is carried out by Reporting physicians after obtaining informed consent as required by the Ethics Committee of the individual country.

 To ensure anonymity, each case is identified with only the date of birth of the mother and the first three letters of her surname.
 To avoid selection bias, only pregnancies enrolled before foetal outcome is known and within week 16 of gestation contribute to the prospective study.

 Retrospective cases are also collected as they may provide valuable information but are not included in the comparative risk evaluation.

 The EURAP project is open to any physician or research group that can comply with the protocol.
 If interested, please visit the site for more detailed information and go to ‘contact EURAP’.

 Funding and support

-EURAP is supported by educational grants to the CPC from Eisai Pharmaceuticals, GlaxoSmithKline, Janssen-Cilag, Johnson & Johnson, Pfizer, Bial, Sanofi-Synthelabo, Novartis and UCB Pharma.
-National networks may also receive support in the form of unrestricted grants from other pharmaceutical companies.
+EURAP has been supported by educational grants to the CPC from Bial, Eisai Pharmaceuticals, GlaxoSmithKline, Janssen-Cilag, Novartis, Pfizer, Sanofi-Aventis and UCB Pharma.
+In addition, national and regional networks may receive support from the same or other pharmaceutical companies.